Skip to main content

 What This Means for Employers

-For a business hiring at a $60,000 salary, choosing Illinois over District of Columbia saves $31 per employee per year in employer-side payroll costs alone.
-For a team of 10, that's $313 annually.
+For a business hiring at a $60,000 salary, choosing Illinois over District of Columbia saves $13 per employee per year in employer-side payroll costs alone.
+For a team of 10, that's $131 annually — enough to fund an additional hire or significantly offset operating costs.

 These numbers reflect employer-side costs only and don't include benefits, overhead, or the employee's own tax burden.
 Use the interactive Employee Cost Calculator to model different salary levels and benefits packages.